salva-olacua/salva-olacua/README.md

 - 👯 I’m looking to collaborate on: React Front End
 - 💬 Ask me about: anime
 - 📫 How to reach me: salvaolacua@gmail.com
-- ⚡ Fun fact: I like to play chess
+- ⚡ Fun fact: I like to play chess, also i like to listen Japanese music

-SOME OF TECHNOLOGIES I USE
+## Technologies and tools I use

 <p>
   <img src="https://img.icons8.com/color/40/000000/redux.png" title="REDUX"/>